-Our Public Service is the framework for development and innovation in Ireland’s public service.
-It was preceded by two public service reform plans beginning in 2011.
+Our Public Service is the framework for development and innovation in Ireland’s public service, led by the Public Service Transformation Delivery team at the Department of Public Expenditure and Reform(DPER).
+It was preceded by, and builds on, two public service reform plans, beginning in 2011.
 These plans have embedded a range of new approaches to governance, people management and service delivery, and have made the work of the public service more transparent, decision-making more accountable, and service delivery more effective.

 Our Public Service Launch Video